Toxic Black Mold

 How to Kill Mold with Borax

-Killing Mold with Bleach
+Mold Removal with Vinegar

-Vinegar
+Vinegar Mold Removal

 Vinegar is a mild acid which can kill 82% of mold species.
 However it also has the advantages of being natural and safe.
 Vinegar is non-toxic and doesn't give off dangerous fumes like bleach does.

-Cleaning Mold with Vinegar
+How to Kill Mold with Vinegar

 If you want to use vinegar to prevent mold growing on surfaces just spray vinegar on the surface and leave it.
 Repeat this every few days to ensure the surface will stay mold-free.
 You can even mop your tiled bathroom floor or other hard non-porous floors with vinegar if you are worried about mold growing on them.